 Different vaccines require different waiting periods based on the type of vaccine, how it’s made, and how and when the immune system responds.

 Researchers discover the best spacing between doses during the early phases of vaccine clinical trials.
 During phases 1 and 2 of the trials, researchers test different spacing options to see which waiting period offers the best response.

 The Pfizer and Moderna vaccines have different waiting periods because the clinical trials showed the best spacing for each one.

 Scientists continue to study the effectiveness of the vaccine with different waiting periods after the public begins receiving them.
-They have already learned that people can receive the second Pfizer or Moderna dose up to 42 days after the first.
+They have already learned that people can receive the second Pfizer or Moderna dose up to eight weeks after the first dose.

 Differences and Similarities With Childhood Vaccines

 Many people familiar with childhood vaccinations know that children often receive several vaccines at once.